data-fair/processings/docs/api.md

 **Parameters**

-- `id` (path) : The unique identifier of the processing configuration to be deleted.
+- `id` (path, string) : The unique identifier of the processing configuration to be deleted.

 **Responses**